-Selling Services and Intangible Goods on eBay
+How to Sell Services and Intangible Goods on eBay

-Be Very Clear About What You're Selling
+Be Clear About What You're Selling

 Don't Lead With Personal Hype

-At most, include one brief and very general statement of qualifications to start your description or listing ("I have 20 years experience in home remodeling and have won awards at dozens of regional expos" or "Thousands of audience members have now heard me describe my successful career in real estate investing") before spending the next several paragraphs on the actual product you're offering (your time, your service, etc.) rather than talking about yourself.
+At most, include one brief, general statement of qualifications to start your description or listing ("I have 20 years experience in home remodeling and have won awards at dozens of regional expos" or "Thousands of audience members have heard me describe my successful career in real estate investing").
+Then, spend the next several paragraphs on the actual product you're offering (your time, your service, etc.) rather than talking about yourself.

-Be Very Clear About What You're Not Selling
+Be Clear About What You're Not Selling

-Be Very Clear About Terms
+Be Clear About Terms

-Have Someone Else Proofread Your Listing for You
+Have Someone Proofread Your Listing

 Include Multiple Great Photos

+If you're selling yourself in some way (your time, your expertise, your speaking, your consulting, your labor) get a professional to take glowing, inspiring pictures of you doing what you do and include these in your listings, along with descriptions.
 If you're selling software or information, get screen grabs and include them so that people can see for themselves what they're buying, rather than having to imagine it using your prose.

 Service sellers, particularly those who provide boutique services, are particularly vulnerable to inadvertent rules violations in this area.
-To sell intangible items on eBay, you have to be sure that you don't violate anyone else's claims (copyright or IP claims, for example, of the sort protected by VeRO) and that your buyer can determine in some way whether or not you have delivered what you promised.
+To sell intangible items on eBay, you have to be sure that you don't violate anyone else's claims (copyright or IP claims, for example, of the sort protected by eBay's Verified Rights Owner Program), and that your buyer can determine in some way whether or not you have delivered what you promised.

 Don't Treat eBay Like a Yellow Pages Ad

-Successful service sellers will tell you, though, that it can be done on
+Successful service sellers will tell you, though, that it can be done on eBay.